 LRRK2 activity leads to toxic protein buildup

-Dr. Greenamyre and colleagues used an innovative technique called "proximity ligation assay" to detect the activity of LRRK2.
+Dr. Greenamyre and colleagues used an innovative technique called "

 They designed a molecular "beacon" that they attached to the LRRK2 protein.
 If the protein was active, it would glow, enabling the researchers to see in which brain cells LRRK2 was active.